spacotto/grimoire/C/data-types.md

 >(char *)malloc(sizeof(char) * 42)
 >```

+## Type Qualifiers
+**Type Qualifiers** are keywords that change how the compiler treats a variable in memory or optimisation, but they do not change the data's range or size.

+### `const`
+`const` makes a variable read-only.

+### `volatile`
+`volatile` tells the compiler the value may change unexpectedly.
+It is used in embedded systems and multi-threading.

+### `restrict`
+`restrict` can be used in pointer declarations.
+By adding this type qualifier, a programmer hints to the compiler that for the lifetime of the pointer, no other pointer will be used to access the object to which it points.
+This allows the compiler to make optimisations (for example, vectorisation) that would not otherwise have been possible.

 ## Type Specifiers (or Modifiers)
 **Type Specifiers** (or **Modifiers**) are keywords that define the variable's underlying data type and change its size and/or range of values.